anbupan/brit_tests/README.md

 run the below commands

-pip install pytest-playwright
-pip install pytest-asyncio
-pip install playwright
+Make sure python is installed in the machine run the below command pip3 install pytest-playwright
 To run test
 pytest test_patch.py
 pytest test_search.py